Time Drags By

 "Time Drags By" is a song by Cliff Richard and the Shadows, released as a single in October 1966.
 It peaked at number 10 on the UK Singles Chart.

 Recording and release

-"Time Drags By" was written by all four members of the Shadows for the soundtrack to the firm Finders Keepers.
+"Time Drags By" was written by all four members of the Shadows for the soundtrack to the film Finders Keepers.
 It was recorded on 26 April 1966 at Abbey Road Studios, then known as EMI, and was one of the first times the group had used multitracking to double track their vocals.
 The recording also features Jimmy Page playing harmonica.
 The B-side, "La La La Song", was also written by the Shadows and included on the soundtrack and features backing vocals by the Corona Boys and Girls.

 It was released as a single in October 1966 and was nominated for the 1967 Ivor Novello Award for Best Film Song of the Year, but lost to "Born Free", written by John Barry and Don Black.